div1085/Stocks-analysis-VBA/README.md

 ![2017_Stock_Analysis](https://github.com/div1085/stocks-analysis/blob/d60a5d22c137603653d88384f14b6bd351af7806/Resources/VBA_Challenge_2017.png)

-As we can see,for year 2017, original code took 1.13 seconds to run; in refactored code, however, time significantly dropped to 0.28 seconds.
+As we can see, for year 2017, original code took 1.13 seconds to run; in refactored code, however, time significantly dropped to 0.28 seconds.

 #### 2018 Data Original Code: